 Funding is designated for the production, preservation, rehabilitation, or operation of rental housing.
 HTF will address the affordable rental housing needs for extremely low (30 % of AMI) and very low-income (50% AMI) households, while giving priority to projects that address critical housing needs with an emphasis on the prevention, reduction, and expansion of permanent housing opportunities for persons experiencing homelessness and persons with serious mental illness.

-Organizations eligible to receive funding through the National Housing Trust Fund are non-profit and for profit organizations with demonstrated development and capacity with creating, rehabilitating, or preserving affordable housing.
-The eligible activity is construction or rehabilitation of rental property.
-Eligible project types are multi-family and single family rental housing.
+Organizations eligible to receive funding through the National Housing Trust Fund are non-profit and for-profit organizations with demonstrated development and capacity in creating, rehabilitating, or preserving affordable housing.
+The eligible activity is the construction or rehabilitation of the rental property.
+Eligible project types are multi-family and single-family rental housing.

 MHC will use a ranking process to select projects for funding.
 Higher preference will be given to applicants that incorporate significant funding from other sources such as LIHTC and other federal and local housing programs.
-The maximum award per applicant is $1.5 million with the final amount determined by reviewing the financial feasibility of the project including operating revenues.
+The maximum award per applicant will be determined by reviewing the financial feasibility of the project including operating revenues.

 Target at least 10% of units in each property to address prevention, reduction, and expansion of permanent housing opportunities for persons experiencing homelessness and persons with disabilities targeted under Mississippi’s Olmstead Initiative.

 Be located within priority areas defined by the State’s Consolidated Plan and/or low and high opportunity areas.